 When you are paid once a month it can make budgeting both much easier and much more difficult at the same time.
 When you are paid once a month you can pay all of your bills at the beginning of the month, and you do not need to worry about setting aside a certain amount from each paycheck to cover your rent or your mortgage.
 This makes paying your bills a lot easier.
 However it is more difficult because it is easy to go through all of your other money quickly and leave you falling short at the end of each month.
+You should not forget to plan for seasonal expenses when planning out your budget.
 Here are some tips to make budgeting when you get paid once a month easier.

 If you are paid once a month, you can sit down and pay your bills the day that you get paid.
 It is easier to do this just once a month, and it saves you time since you are doing everything all together.
 If you have set bills for your cell phone or cable bill, you can pay this at the beginning of the month.
 If you have bills automatically deducted from your checking account you can set this to come out the day after you get paid.
 This will simplify the entire process.
 The one difficulty you may have is with bills that change such as your utility bills.
 If this is the case you can speak to the company to see if you can change your billing date.
 You should also be setting aside money each month into savings.
 This will help you stop living from paycheck to paycheck.

 Switch the remaining categories in your budget to the envelope system or to a cash only basis.
 This means that you will not use your debit card at all, but will only use the cash for each category to make your purchases.
 You can withdraw the money from your bank at the beginning of the month and then put the correct amount into each category.